rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/research-publications/outside-research/non-contractual-churn-prediction-using-hierarchical-temporal-memory.md

 ---
 author: "Bakkevig, Jone K.; Methi, Magnus"
 description: "In this Master's thesis from the University of Agder, the authors examine using Hierarchical Temporal Memory (HTM) to predict future purchase events of customers in a non-contractual setting.
-HTM was chosen specifically because of a desire to research algorithms that may be useful in churn analysis by utilizing temporal structure of data in prediction based models.
+HTM was chosen specifically because of a desire to research algorithms that may be useful in churn analysis by utilizing temporal structure of data in prediction-based models.
 The authors also compare HTM results to other techniques. "
 category: "Sequence Learning"
 date: 2018/09/21
 hideImage: false